Pete Gallego: Elections

 Gallego announced his candidacy for the 23rd district in September 2011.
 His state house district was virtually coextensive with the central portion of the congressional district; indeed, he had represented almost all of the central portion of the congressional district at one time or another during his two decades in the state legislature.

 He finished second in the Democratic primary, behind former congressman Ciro Rodriguez, who had received Bill Clinton's endorsement.
-He then defeated Rodriguez in the July 31 runoff election by a margin of 55-45 percent.
+He then defeated Rodriguez in the July 31 runoff election by 2,777 votes.
 During the course of his campaign, Gallego overhauled his campaign staff four times.

-In the general election, Gallego defeated Canseco with 50 percent of the vote to Canseco's 46 percent, a margin of 9,200 votes.
+In the general election, Gallego defeated Canseco by 9,129 votes.
 While Gallego lost in Bexar County, home to more than half the district's population, he dominated his former state house district.
 The campaign between Gallego and Canseco was contentious, with Gallego alleging that Canseco was a "right-wing extremist," and Canseco calling Gallego a "radical environmentalist."

 Gallego was supported by the Blue Dog Coalition.